1190452/LAPR3/Documents/UC17/UC17_ParkTheScooter.md

 #### Main success scenario

 1. The courier requests the parking of the scooter.
+2. The system request the id from the pharmacy to park and from scooter.
+3. The courier enter the data(ids).
-2. The system checks whether the park has places available, authorize the parking and update the number of the capacity of the park.
+4. The system validates the data, checks whether the park has places availables and with requirements like charging places then authorize the parking and update the number of scooters parked.

 -----------